dp-daly/js-snake/README.md

 ![](./README%20images/Screenshot%202024-05-09%20at%2016.19.15.png)

 The player can control the snake sprite using keyboard arrow presses.
-The default scroll is prevented on arrow keys to prevent issues with gameplay.
+The default scroll is prevented on arrow keys to avoid scroll issues during gameplay.

-The browser automatically plays background music for the game, and sound effects are included for eating croissants and game over.
+The browser automatically plays background music, and sound effects are included for eating croissants and game over.
 Background music can be toggled on and off using the buttons in the top-right corner.

 ![](./README%20images/Screenshot%202024-05-09%20at%2016.28.53.png)

-A restart button is provided in the console area to reset the game after game over.
+There is a restart button in the console area to reset the game after game over.

 ## Alternative theme